 If we believe our own attachment style is the problem, we can change the way we think and act so that we are not controlled by irrational beliefs and non-adaptive emotions.
 We can learn to put negative thoughts aside so that we can interpret events more realistically and alter the ways we express our emotions.

-On the other hand, if we think our partner is the one with the detrimental attachment style, we can’t make them different person -- trying to do so will only lead to frustration and disappointment.
+On the other hand, if we think our partner is the one with the detrimental attachment style, we can’t make them a different person—trying to do so will only lead to frustration and disappointment.
 We need to recognize that it’s their choice to change, not ours.
 If they’re emotionally detached, they might not regard this characteristic as a flaw, and may not feel a need to act or think differently.
-Furthermore, we ought to consider that it might be our own flaws, our beliefs and expectations, our own attachment problems, which lead us to blame our partner.
+Furthermore, we ought to consider that it might be our own flaws, our beliefs, and expectations, our own attachment problems, which lead us to blame our partner.
 Who we are and how we think might lead us to misinterpret situations.
 So while we’d like to believe the fault lies with our partner, it might in fact lie within our own attachment style.

 That’s the problem with relying on self-diagnosis and treatment for such complex issues.
 You can get it wrong and do it badly.
 You might find it much more fruitful to work out many such problems through marriage counseling or one-on-one therapy.
 Trained therapists can be much more effective at determining what’s truly at the heart of our issues, and whether problems result from outside situations or personal characteristics.